ryanmcarlson/ryanmcarlson.github.io/index.md

 Fun projects that have peaked my interest

 ## Documents
-CLick title of images to download PDF versions of my resume and curriculum vitae.
+Click title of images to download PDF versions of my resume and curriculum vitae.

 <div class="row">
   <div class="column">